-All costs of our courses can be supported with a grant under KA1 of the Erasmus+ programme.
+All costs can be supported with a KA grant under the Erasmus+ programme.

-Learning Together charges for a 6 days course 630 euros per participant (A+B).
+For a 6-day course, Learning Together charges 580 euros per participant (A+B).

-For our 6 days course, the price fee is 480 euro for tuition and materials (6 day course x 80,00 Euros per day).
-This is covered with the course fee that you get with your KA1 grant: 80 euro per day.
+For our 6-day course, the course fee is 480 EUR per participant, for tuition and materials (6-day course x 80,00 EUR per day).
+This can be covered with the course fee that you receive with your KA1 grant: 80 EUR / day / person.

-Payment of 150 EUR per participant (total amount).
+Payment of 100 EUR per participant (total amount).

-- Cultural Heritage day: Guide visit to the city of Porto.
+- Cultural Heritage day: Guided visit to the city of Porto;

-- Visit to the Port Wine Cellars.
+- Visit to the Port Wine Cellars & Wine Tasting Experience.

-- To recognize the warning signs for bullying;
+- Recognize warning signs for bullying;

 - Know the profile and the group dynamics of the aggressor or the aggressors;

-- Know how to fend off attackers;
+- Know how to avoid offenders and fend off attackers – deal with bullies;

 - Understand the institutions, mechanisms and performance obligations in Europe.

-• Improve communication and social skills
+- Improve language, communication and social skills.